National Dish of Antigua and Barbuda – Fungee

 Butter or olive oil

 Fungee is a popular cornmeal dish cooked on the islands of Antigua and Barbuda.
 It is eaten alongside vegetable mash and a sauce made from tomatoes, garlic, and salted codfish.
-Fungi can also be served with Antiguan pepper pot (a spicy meat soup).
+Fungee can also be served with Antiguan pepper pot (a spicy meat soup).

 Directions for Preparing Fungee